LouisBarranqueiro/hexo-theme-tranquilpeak/docs/user.md

 If you are new to Hexo and internationalization (i18n), please read [Hexo documentation - internationalization (i18n) section](https://hexo.io/docs/internationalization.html)

-Currently, the theme is delivered with english (en) and portuguese (pt-br) language file.
+Currently, the theme is delivered with english (en), chinese (zh-cn) and portuguese (pt-br) language file.
-If your language is not available, follow this guidelines (E.g : add chinese language (zh-cn) :
+If your language is not available, follow this guidelines (E.g : add russian language (ru) :
-1. Set `language` to `zh-cn` in Hexo configuration file `_config.yml`
+1. Set `language` to `ru` in Hexo configuration file `_config.yml`
-2. Create `zh-cn` file in `theme/tranquilpeak/languages/` folder
+2. Create `ru.yml` file in `theme/tranquilpeak/languages/` folder
-3. Copy the content of `theme/tranquilpeak/languages/en.yml` and paste it to `zh-cn.yml` file
+3. Copy the content of `theme/tranquilpeak/languages/en.yml` and paste it to `ru.yml` file
-4. Replace all strings in english by their translation in chinese
+4. Replace all strings in english by their translation in russian
-5. Complete your description and your job in chinese and that's it!
+5. Complete your description and your job in russian and that's it!

 Otherwise, complete your description and your job in the right language file(s) in `theme/tranquilpeak/languages`.